Journal || Entry Number Two || The Trouble With Visiting Middle Earth (as a working adult)

 You don't just watch The Lord of The Rings, you spend quality time with it.
 You can't just up and decide you're going to immerse yourself in this kind of experience, all willy nilly out of the blue, especially if you paid a hundred bucks for the extended, four hour per movie edition, like I did...like an ass.
 You've got to plan it, like a vacation, a really expensive one.

 If you are a college student, particularly one who survives off refund checks and parental care packages, attempting to watch The Lord of The Rings trilogy in its entirety is a breeze.
 The weekends are wide open to you.
 Buy a bunch of snacks, sugared drinks, some Ibuprofen, and go nuts.
 Luckily, The Lord of The Rings is an institution that is deeply imbedded within popular culture, so if you have some semblance of a social life, it will remain in tact.
 Your friends will understand; the trilogy is rather awesome.
-However, you will need to prepare yourself to turn down any and all summons to clubs, house parties, general get togethers and invitations to get laid, as you won't have any time for such frivolous pleasures while following Frodo Baggins and The Fellowship on their perilous journey into Mordor...THIS IS SERIOUS BUSINESS!!
+However, you will need to prepare yourself to turn down any and all summons to clubs, house parties, BBQs and romantic rendezvous, as you will not have any time for such frivolous pleasures while following Frodo Baggins and The Fellowship on their perilous journey to Mount Doom...THIS IS SERIOUS BUSINESS!!

 ”You can't just up and decide you're going to visit Middle Earth; that's rich people people shit.”

-Honestly, you mine-as-well book a flight to Martha's Vineyard and do something worth the precious time you're waisting.
-Anything less than well coordinated travel arrangements and verified time off the job will probably result in you being fired, because I mean, a person who shucks their financial responsibilities to play World of Warcraft for a couple of days doesn't deserve a paycheck, and neither do you.
+Honestly, you mine-as-well book a flight to Martha's Vineyard and do something worth the precious time you're wasting.
+Anything less than well coordinated travel arrangements and verified time off work will probably result in you being fired, because I mean, a person who shucks their financial responsibilities to play World of Warcraft for a couple of days doesn't deserve a paycheck, and neither do you.